tensorflow/gnn/tensorflow_gnn/docs/guide/overview.md

     graphs as training data).

   * [Data preparation and sampling](data_prep.md).
 Training data for GNN models are graphs.
-When operating on very large graphs, we produce local subgraph samples from the full dataset which are serialized along with their features and streamed for training.
-This document describes the sampler tool as well as the data format we support for storing large graphs.
+This document describes their encoding as `tf.Example`s.
+    Moreover, it introduces subgraph sampling for turning one huge graph into a stream of training inputs.

+  * [The TF-GNN Beam Sampler](beam_sampler.md) lets you run distributed graph sampling.

   * [The TF-GNN Runner](runner.md) lets you train GNN models on the prepared input data for a variety of tasks (e.g., node prediction).